You just love a juicy secret, don’t you? Come on… we ALL love to get in on behind-the-scenes, real-life stories.

 Now, I try hard not to gossip.
 But just like any woman, I can’t resist some good old girl-talk especially when it’s full of secrets.

 So when I sat down next to Jill Smokler aka Scary Mommy, I immediately started digging for dirt.
 Like… does SHE ever get jealous?
-Because the truth is I’m kinda jealous that she’s got a bestselling book and 257,000+ Twitter followers!
+Because the truth is I’m kinda jealous of her.

 And do you know what?
 She told me the truth… and she’s letting me tell all of you.
 Read on to my interview with Jill below and you’ll find out who makes Jill jealous.

 I also asked Jill how she got her book deal, what mistakes she made, what she learned, what she’d do differently… all the stuff nobody talks about.
 It turns out she wrote an ebook revealing those secrets called “Everything I Learned about Writing a Book”.
 I obviously HAD to read it.

 Well, the insight into Jill’s book publishing experience was fabulous.

 Armed with Jill’s book which is full of laugh-out-loud and jaw-dropping confessions and her ebook revealing the good, bad and ugly of how she wrote and published it, you’ll have completely satisfied your need for girl-talk secrets for well… at least a week or two.

 And to get you started, here are some juicy answers from Jill…